deepnest-next/.github/profile/why-we-forked-into-a-new-organisation.md

 I wish you all to find your way here and open a new chapter together with us.
 To develop this great work of various contributors even further and make it bigger.

+EDIT:2024-01-07 - github.com/deepnest-io is no longer available because of the deletion of the org from @abebeos aka @lazaridiscom.
+To Bad that Github is not really helpful here to bring things back...

 Best regards
 Josef Fröhle (Dexus)